-Born in Lakenheath, in England, John Sabraw now lives in Ohio where he is a professor of Art at the university.
+Born in Lakenheath, England, John Sabraw now lives in the US where he is an art professor at Ohio University.

-As a long-time political activist, Sabraw spoke out against the invasion in Iraq and attracted some unwanted attention - and a host of hate mail.
+As a longtime political activist, Sabraw spoke out against the invasion in Iraq and attracted some unwanted attention - and a deluge of hate mail.
 This experience made him realise that he would struggle to make meaningful change in the political sphere.
-Instead, he became more and more interested in environmental issues and sustainability and could foresee his work as an artist having the power to implement change.
+Instead, he became interested in environmental issues and sustainability, and could foresee his work as an artist having the power to encourage change.

 Moving towards sustainability